gautam0786/Cybersecurity-intern-project1/README.md

 Conclusion:-

 This project demonstrates an automated approach to detecting common web vulnerabilities using Python tools and a simple web interface.
 It serves as a foundation for learning web application security testing and scanner development.

+NOTE:- This web application vulnerability scanner was tested by me on my own localhost , if you have to access it then kindly give me a small message on my whatsapp(only allowed to admins).